idarolti/PhysaliaSexChrom/Day2/Day2_Practical.md

 ### Step 1. create unionbed file

-This step takes about 45 minutes, so set to run before the break
+This step takes a long time, so start running to check it works, then cancel (ctrl+c).

 ```
 cd picta